maspooner/Directory-Comparer/README.md

 # README #

-This project keeps track of lists with user-set properties.
+This project lists the difference between two directories.
+Only names of files are compared, not content.

 ### Summary Information ###
 Version X
+Date Created:

 * * *